-- The council has approved a new approach to community participation and empowerment including the establishment of a Community Participation and Empowerment Team to increase stakeholder engagement and involvement in decision making processes. - The first co-produced Community Planning Partnership Neighbourhood Plans with residents for the three pilot areas aimed at improving outcomes and reducing inequalities were published. - The Community Engagement Co-ordination Group maintained an overview of partnership community engagement activity.
-The work of this group is underpinned by the Community Engagement Framework. - The council carried out 284 surveys and engagement activities with residents, employees and partners, and through the council's Citizens Panel to inform policy and service delivery.
-Further information on our surveys is published on the council's website. - To ensure inclusivity and help shape service delivery, the council co-ordinates regular engagement with targeted groups of people such as young people, older people, people with disabilities, black and ethnic minorities, etc. Groups considered items such as the budget consultation, rent setting and performance reporting.
-A shared Lanarkshire British Sign Language Plan was developed with local Deafblind Communities and published in October 2018. - The Participation Requests and Community Asset Transfer processes support communities to engage with the council to improve local outcomes. - The new performance Spotlights have simplified how the council reports annually to the public on what has been achieved and the 20 public performance reports provide a comprehensive overview of service performance.
-These demonstrate the council's commitment to continuous improvement and achieving Best Value; summarise the progress that the council has made in meeting its objectives and how it is performing locally and nationally.
+- The council's Community Engagement Team continues its work to increase stakeholder engagement and involvement in decision making processes through the development of a further four new Community Planning Partnership Neighbourhood Plans which are aimed at improving outcomes and reducing inequalities. - The Community Engagement Co-ordination Group maintained an overview of partnership community engagement activity.
+The work of this group is underpinned by the Community Engagement Framework. - The council carried out 350 surveys and engagement activities with residents, employees and partners, and through the council's Citizens' Panel to inform policy and service delivery.
+Further information on our surveys is published on the council's website. - To ensure inclusivity and help shape service delivery, the council co-ordinates regular engagement with targeted groups of people such as young people, older people, people with disabilities, black and ethnic minorities, etc. Groups considered items such as the budget consultation, rent setting and performance reporting. - The Participation Requests and Community Asset Transfer processes support communities to engage with the council to improve local outcomes. - The council's performance Spotlights which now link to additional performance information have simplified how the council reports annually to the public on what has been achieved and the 18 public performance reports provide a comprehensive overview of service performance.
+These demonstrate the council's commitment to continuous improvement and achieving Best Value; summarise the progress that the council has made in meeting its objectives and how it is performing locally and nationally. - The council's Digital Inclusion Strategy 2020-23 sets out the actions that the council will take to assist those people who are unable to get online to access services digitally. - A comprehensive range of information on how the council operates is available on the website.
+The Freedom of Information Publication Scheme ensures that key information about how the council works is accessible to the public.